SuperOfficeDocs/superoffice-docs/user-guide/en/automation/create-macro.md

     > [!TIP]
     > Alternatively, you can select **Automatically assigned** to allow the system to distribute the request according to current distribution rules.

-8. Check **Internal message** and write a brief standard message to the accounts department about why they have received this request.
+8. Check **Internal message** and write a brief standard message to the accounts department about why they received this request.

 9. Click **OK** when you are done.